Confusing Words Quiz

-Confusing words are words that are very similar and commonly confused.
+This confusing words quiz focuses on words that are very similar and commonly confused.
 Confusing words may be difficult because they are spelled similarly such as the words receipt / recipe.
 Other words are confusing because they are used for a similar function but in a different context.
+Take a look at the examples below for examples of these types of words.

 Example: Title / Headline